j-pride/manual/manual.md

 ## Before you go ahead...

 Before you go on you should simplify the configuration in a way that you don't have to provide system properties every time you call a client.
 Although PriDE does not *require* any descriptive languages, they are sometimes quite helpful.
-To simplify the playing-around with examples, all client programs included in the PriDE examples use the class util.ResourceAccessorExampleConfig for initialization.
-It allows to assemble the configuration from two sources: system properties as it was introduced so far and a property file config/pride.examples.config.properties.
+To simplify the playing-around with examples, all client programs included in the PriDE manual examples use the class [util.ResourceAccessorExampleConfig](https://github.com/j-pride/manual-example-code/blob/master/src/main/java/util/ResourceAccessorExampleConfig.java) for initialization.
+It allows to assemble the configuration from two sources: system properties as it was introduced so far and a property file [config/pride.examples.config.properties](https://github.com/j-pride/manual-example-code/blob/master/config/pride.examples.config.properties).
 As the configuration properties probably stay unchanged through all your experiments, you should transfer all your command line system properties to file (without the leading "-D" of course) and start your client programs without passing any system properties at all.
-To run the entity generator with the file-based configuration call the wrapper class util.EntityGeneratorWithExampleConfig which is also included in the examples.
+To run the entity generator with the file-based configuration call the wrapper class [util.EntityGeneratorWithExampleConfig](https://github.com/j-pride/manual-example-code/blob/master/src/main/java/util/EntityGeneratorWithExampleConfig.java) which is also included in the examples.

 # Entity, Adapter, and Descriptor